The World's Largest Modern & Contemporary Prints & Editions Platform

 Throughout his career, Patrick Caulfield produced 113 screenprints that were highly appreciated and in demand.

-Boasting and impressive exhibition history, Caulfield’s artwork was the subject of many major museum retrospectives and features throughout his lifetime.
-In 2006, his prints were the subject of a survey held at Tate Liverpool and following that, Tate Britain acquired his entire printed output, 113 prints made between 1964 and 1999, and presented them together in a major retrospective.
+Boasting an impressive exhibition history, Caulfield’s artwork was the subject of many major museum retrospectives and features throughout his lifetime.
+In 2006, his prints were the subject of a survey held at Tate Liverpool, and following that, Tate Britain acquired his entire printed output—113 prints made between 1964 and 1999—and presented them together in a major retrospective.
+Among these works, Foyer (1973) stands out as a landmark in Caulfield's career.

 9.